 \section{Error analysis for root-tracking for RD}

 We analyze the error of Algorithm \ref{algo:taylor-method-for-RD-root-tracking}, our specialization of Taylor's method to RD.
-While the highlight of this section is the convergence guarantee for Algorithm \ref{algo:taylor-method-for-RD-root-tracking} (Theorem \ref{thm:taylor-method-converges-for-RD-root-tracking-away-of-bifurcation} in Section \ref{part:how-and-what}.\ref{sub:taylor-method-for-RD-root-tracking}; see Section \ref{part:proofs}.\ref{sub:proof-of-thm:taylor-method-converges-for-RD-root-tracking-away-of-bifurcation} for its proof), the results comprising it are of interest on their own right.
+While the highlight of this section is its convergence guarantees (Theorem \ref{thm:taylor-method-converges-for-RD-root-tracking-away-of-bifurcation} in Section \ref{part:how-and-what}.\ref{sub:taylor-method-for-RD-root-tracking}; see Section \ref{part:proofs}.\ref{sub:proof-of-thm:taylor-method-converges-for-RD-root-tracking-away-of-bifurcation} for proof), the results comprising it are of interest on their own right.
 In Section \ref{sub:error-analysis-of-Taylor-method-background} we briefly recap standard error analysis, highlighting relevant subtleties.
 In Section \ref{sub:computational-difficulty-of-RTRD} we show that tracking an operator's root in the presence of bifurcations generally belongs to a family of ``stiff'' problems, which are harder to solve with standard numerical methods such as Taylor's.
 Stopping towards a bifurcation effectively restricts the problem's difficulty, allowing RD derivative tensors to be bounded uniformly.
-To mitigate the difficulty we suggest in Section \ref{sub:local-error-estimates-for-beta-derivs} a tool for local error estimation, which could be used to improve the cost-to-error tradeoff of Algorithm \ref{algo:taylor-method-for-RD-root-tracking}.
+To mitigate this difficulty, we suggest in Section \ref{sub:local-error-estimates-for-beta-derivs} a tool for local error estimation, which could be used to improve the cost-to-error tradeoff of Algorithm \ref{algo:taylor-method-for-RD-root-tracking}.